 - Price: $15-25 per person (lunch), no alcohol

 Directions: in the Hotel Adolphus.
 From US 75 (Central Expressway) southbound, exit Good-Latimer (left-hand exit), and proceed to Elm Street.
 Turn right at Elm, left at Field, and left again on Commerce.
 Hotel is on the left.
 From IH-30, exit US 75 north, then exit at Main St./Elm St. (left-hand exit) before merging onto the freeway.
 Follow the signs for Elm, and follow the same directions above.
-Parking is available in the Adolphus (WARNING – expensive!), or in various surface lots and garages around downtown (closest cheap surface lots/garages are about 6 blocks east on Commerce or Elm).
+The closest cheap surface lots/garages are about 6 blocks east on Commerce or Elm.
+Or you can pay big bucks and park at the Adolphus.
 Or take the DART rail to Akard Station, walk south on Akard, and you’ll see the restaurant at the northwest corner of Commerce & Akard.

 Those of you who are Dallas Cowboys fans will immediately recognize the name Walt Garrison; for non-football fans, he was the Cowboys’ fullback from 1966-1974, and is something of a local hero as part of the team’s three-headed rushing attack that made them Super Bowl champs in 1972.
 Anyway, I have to admit, the first impression I get from the Rodeo Bar & Grill is of a restaurant trying just a little too hard to scream “Texas” to tourists.
 In other words, it’s a bit over the top.

 Yee-haw.
 The Texas theme is also very apparent on the menu, though unlike restaurants like CBD Provisions, this is very much a place for no-nonsense comfort food.
-In other words, no arugula or ‘nduja on the menu here, though you will find plenty of southern fried goodness, along with other Texas-style comfort favorites like burgers, chili, and stuffed baked potatoes.
-There are also a smattering of salads and lighter sandwiches if you’re not in the mood for a grease coma after lunch.
-I alternate between the burger and chicken fried steak when I come here, and today, I went with the chicken fried steak with mashed potatoes and country gravy (the dinner rolls are complimentary and served before the meal)
+In other words, no arugula or ‘nduja on the menu here, though you will find plenty of southern fried goodness.
+Walt Garrison’s also offers other Texas-style comfort favorites like burgers, chili, and stuffed baked potatoes.
+They do offer some sandwiches and lighter meals if you prefer to avoid the grease coma after lunch.
+I alternate between the burger and chicken fried steak when I come here; today, I went with the chicken fried steak with mashed potatoes and country gravy (the dinner rolls are complimentary and served before the meal)

 As mentioned earlier, I have had the burgers several times.
-The burgers here are good, the thick patty variety instead of the thin patty, and I usually get them with American cheese and bacon.
-The meat is well-seasoned, and most importantly, I’ve never had my burger mis-cooked; it always comes out the way I order it.
-The main issue is the bacon can be hit-or-miss.
+The burgers here are good, thick rather than thin, and I usually get them with American cheese and bacon.
+Walt Garrison’s provides well-seasoned meat, and more importantly, doesn’t miscook their burgers; it always comes out the way I order it.
+The main issue, oddly, is the bacon.
 It’s usually been fine, in other words crisp and peppery, but once in awhile, it does seem as though the bacon’s been under a heat lamp for a little bit.

 Service at Walt Garrison’s is OK.
 The servers are friendly, but can be inattentive, especially if it’s busy.
 On the other hand, since the Rodeo Bar & Grill isn’t one of the “hip” places to see and be seen in the New Downtown, you can usually get a seat here without too much trouble.
 CAUTION – the bar is littered with peanut shells, especially in the afternoon/evening, as they hand out free peanuts and you’re allowed to drop the shells on the floor.
 If you’re allergic to peanuts, stay away from the bar.

 Rating: I kind of go back and forth between 3 and 4 stars, so I’ll do the cop out and go with 3 1/2 stars.
-There’s nothing really wrong with the food here, and if you’re headed downtown anyway I’d suggest coming here, but I don’t know, it’s just not a place I’d go out of my way to go to.
+The food’s fine, but not really worth coming out of your way for.
 I prefer Babe’s or Bubba’s if I want comfort food, and the Angry Dog in Deep Ellum if you want a burger.
 But the prices are incredibly reasonable, especially for being in the middle of downtown and in the Adolphus (a party of four can be in and out for $75, as long as you take it easy on the beer), and the decor is certainly, ahem, different, if you want to do the touristy Texas thing.